AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/reconformed_left_interview.doc.md

 ## Description

+`Typelivore::ReconformedLeftInterview` accepts a list of elements.
-`Typelivore::ReconformedLeftInterview` accepts a list of elements and produces a function.
+Its first layer accepts another list of elements and returns a function.
+When invoked by predicates, the function first binds the second list to the front of every predicate;
-When provided with predicates, the function returns the index of the first element that satisfies all predicates, or `-1` if the element is not found.
+then, it returns the index of the first element that satisfies all newly formed predicates, or `-1` if it cannot find the element.

-This function is a flattened version of `Typelivore::Find` underline.
-It is created to compare with `Typelivore::Find.`
+This function internally is the flattened version of `Typelivore::LeftInterview`.
 <pre><code>   Arguments...
 -> LeftSides
 -> Predicates...